Jonathan2251/lbt/source/lib.rst

 Two libraries in newlib are libc and libm.
 Libc is for functions of IO, file and string supported while libm is for mathematical functions.
 Web of newlib is here [#newlib]_ and newlib/libm here [#newlib-libm]_ .
-Since the next section compiler-rt/builtins depends on libm, please running the following bash script is for installing and building newlib for Cpu0.
+Since the next section compiler-rt/builtins depends on libm, please run the following bash script to install and build newlib for Cpu0.

 .. rubric:: lbt/exlbt/newlib-cpu0.sh
 .. literalinclude:: ../exlbt/newlib-cpu0.sh